clouducate/awsvpcb/README.md

       - Client & Server VPN certs and private keys
       - ELB certs and private keys
       - All of these would need to be placed in the "secfiles" directory with the appropriate name (NOTE: the VPN server and client names are currently hardcoded, so you need to replace the files in the secfiles directory)
-3) SETUP INSTRUCTOR AWS ACCOUNT (optional).
-This would be needed if you wanted to do any of the following:
-  - Host custom AMIs for the assignments that will not be publicly available
-  - House Havoc Circus assignment dependency files and manifest json files
-  - House AWSVPCB VPC and assignment json files
-  - If you wish to enable AWS logging, then IAM user with Cloudwatch access
-  - If you wish to be able to gather diagnostic information, then same IAM user needs access to be able to create a new S3 bucket
-4) CREATE your VPC and assignment AWSVPCB json files
+3) CREATE your VPC and assignment AWSVPCB json files
-5) CREATE Havoc Circus assignment json files
-6) TEST a lot
+4) TEST a lot
-7) CREATE instructions for students to create their own AWS account
+6) CREATE instructions for students to create their own AWS account
-8) PROVIDE AWS credits and preferably a shared/University controlled Linux server from which the students can run the AWS CLI client
+7) If at all possible, enroll your university into AWS Academy to use the Learner Lab to avoid students having to use their credit cards for AWS accounts
-9) IF USING CUSTOM/PRIVATE AMIs, the grant access to students’ AWS accounts
+8) IF USING CUSTOM/PRIVATE AMIs, the grant access to students’ AWS accounts